Mango-information-systems/mango-is-website/source/tools/pullReceipt/index.md

      value: "Aren't these administrative tasks just a waste of time?
 A tool can do them for you."
    - type: h2
      class: small
-     value: pullReceipt identifies all the incoming invoices in your mailbox, and processes them.
+     value: pullReceipt automates the processing of invoices incoming in your mailbox.
-   - type: p
-     value: It saves you time, and lets you focus on your business.
    - type: div
      class: row sequence-container
      value: "